remnrem/luna-doc/docs/ref/power-spectra.md

     SPK   0.747317003553891
 ```

-And for the data with spikes introduced, we see these metics are much higher:
+And for the data with spikes introduced, we see these metrics are much higher: